rrigato/sneakpeek/Readme.md

 ### Project Directory Overview
 Provides information on each directory/ source file

+#### builds
+- buildspec_dev.yml = Buildspec to use for the development (QA) CodeBuild project

+- buildspec_prod.yml = Buildspec to use for the prod deployment CodeBuild project

 #### devops
 - CI.sh = Establishes CodeCommit Repo and CodeBuild Project
     - For debugging errors go to the Phase details section of the console